Real Estate Articles

 Incentivizing homeownership has been a bedrock public policy in the U.S. since the Great Depression.
 One way the federal government promotes homeownership is by including favorable provisions in the income tax code that reduce income tax liabilities for homeowners versus

-Applied Research Initiative Bergstrom Real Estate Center
+Status of Bergstrom Real Estate Center Applied Research Initiative

-Applied Research Initiative Bergstrom Real Estate Center
+Announcing the Applied Real Estate Research Initiative of the UF Bergstrom Real Estate Center

 Page: